(Any documents not in English must be translated and notarized)

 The approximate time is 15-20 minutes if you have all the correct paperwork that is required.

-No, it is first come first served during the hours of 8:30-4:00pm Monday thru Friday.
+No,applications are taken on a first come first serve basis during the hours of 8:30-4:00pm Monday thru Friday.

 No, a license cannot be granted to persons who are still legally married.
 If a couple wishes to "reaffirm" their vows, they may do so, but a license cannot be issued for that purpose.